The History of the & tag

 & is "and," an additive quality.
 Inclusiveness.
 Partnership.
 Togetherness.

-& is "and company." & can be appended to a host or body-name to automatically include all entities who reside inside it.
+& is "and company." & can be appended to a pronoun or host name or body-name to automatically include all entities who reside inside it.

 & makes any name a system or sub-system name.